Creativity is the Highest Form of Intelligence

 Creativity is the highest form of intelligence because it goes beyond knowledge recall and extends into knowledge creation.
 Someone intelligent can be very knowledgeable and have excellent information recall (let’s say for a standardized test), but creativity and innovation require some novel form of intelligence that is of a higher order.

 Studies have shown that highly creative people are highly intelligent but highly intelligent people are not always creative.
-The fact that highly creative people have a higher correlation with intelligence than vice versa suggests creativity is simply a higher form of intelligence. (see Handbook of Creativity, page 261 for support)
+The fact that highly creative people have a higher correlation with intelligence than vice versa suggests creativity is simply a higher form of intelligence.
+(See Handbook of Creativity, page 261 for support.)

 Beyond the studies, consider the following simple supporting examples:

 Once we get beyond survival mode, we have the capability to exercise more fully our intellectual powers to create.
-Creativity, spontaneity, and problem-solving (often an innovation trigger) are in the upper most triangle of Maslow’s hierarchy of needs.
-That is because the upper tier called self actualization represents our need for knowledge where we have enough time to exercise our intelligence and be creative as we strive to improve ourselves.
+Creativity, spontaneity, and problem-solving (often an innovation trigger) are in the uppermost triangle of Maslow’s hierarchy of needs.
+That is because the upper tier called self-actualization represents our need for knowledge where we have enough time to exercise our intelligence and be creative as we strive to improve ourselves.
 We can think bigger picture rather than focus on putting food on the table.
 I submit that this is the primary reason why the pace of change has been so dramatic in the past 100 years.
 Everything has finally aligned so that we have more time to exercise our highest form of intelligence.

-Our historical innovation and quest for more innovation: From caveman to renaissance man to modern man, our imaginative thinking has led us to create continual incremental and breakthrough innovation that has accumulated into the luxurious life we enjoy today.
+From cavepeople to renaissance person to modern human, our imaginative thinking has led us to create continual incremental and breakthrough innovation that has accumulated into the luxurious life we enjoy today.
 As human beings, we all love to create in some form or fashion.
 What other species is continually creating new things?
 Why do homosapiens do this?
 Well…we ARE the highest form of intelligence on this planet and that’s why we are more creative than the other 1.6 million known species.
 We aren’t comfortable with the status quo.
 We repeatedly like to make stuff better, faster, cheaper, stronger, easier.

-Music, fine arts, dance, drama, writing and more all involve creation of something tangible or intangible (i.e. knowledge work).
+Music, fine arts, dance, drama, writing, and more all involve creation of something tangible or intangible (i.e. knowledge work).
 From young age to old age, we find deep satisfaction in creation.
-Why do we like to color, to draw, to play legos when young and later on to create new products, new companies, and new music?
-We are a highly intelligent species and our our highest form of expression brings satisfaction to the soul!
+Why do we like to color, to draw, to play LEGOs when young and later on to create new products, new companies, and new music?
+We are a highly intelligent species and our highest form of expression brings satisfaction to the soul!
 Some would call this emotional, some would call it intuition, and some would call it spiritual.